 - Cybercrimes with a financial angle such as jobs in lieu of money

-Economic offenses in India create a black market or underground economy, to deal in tax evaded goods or to deal in banned drugs.
-However, the punishments for the economic offenses are very minimal.
+Economic offenses in India create a black market or underground economy, to deal in tax-evaded goods or to deal in banned drugs.
+However, the punishments for economic offenses are very minimal.
 There are two common motives for committing economic offenses are:

 - To trade contraband